peelar/poltergeist/README.md

 Poltergeist uses [Notion](https://notion.so) as a blog post database.
 You have to point to a database in your Notion workspace through an env var `NOTION_DATABASE_ID`.

-You have to provide names of some key properties in your database through env vars:
+You also have to provide names of some key properties in your database through env vars:

 - `PUBLISHED_ATTRIBUTE`: checkbox.
 Indicates whether the post is published or not.